katoy/node-xlsx/README.md

 This script makes simple excel wrbook and saves to testdata/save.xlsx.

-You can pen save.xslx using Open-Office or NeoOffice.
+You can open save.xlsx using Open-Office or NeoOffice.
 (I am working on Mac, and I have no MS-Excel.)

 testdata/Formatting.js is https://github.com/apache/poi/blob/trunk/test-data/spreadsheet/Formatting.xlsx .

+CakeFile and package.js are based at https://github.com/whitetrefoil/Xlsx2Json_node .